Skip to main content

 The passage of acts such as the Patient Protection and Affordable Care Act (PPACA) and Health Information Technology for Economic and Clinical Health (HITEC) have driven the widespread adoption of electronic health systems by organizations providing healthcare, which in turn has resulted in an explosion of health data.
 Additionally, the focus on meaningful use has also led to efforts to transform healthcare, at the core of which are data-driven quality initiatives.

 Given the rapid pace of technological evolution and changing industry needs, we believe in the importance of training the next generation of health data scientists.
-That is, we believe in engaging with students early in order to imbue them with the awareness and interest to consider pursuing careers in health data analytics, providing training help individuals develop skills in data analytics and even creating opportunities for those seeking to transition into health analytics from other career paths.
+That is, we believe in engaging with students early in order to imbue them with the awareness and interest to consider pursuing careers in health data analytics, providing training to help individuals develop skills in data analytics and even creating opportunities for those seeking to transition into health analytics from other career paths.

 For this purpose, we have developed a series of initiatives that form an integrated analytics training engine.
 From secondary STEM education to undergraduate to graduate to corporate fellowships and beyond, we offer training modules, support for student clubs, internships, assistantships and a multitude of different opportunities for students at all levels of education and from all disciplines and backgrounds to obtain exposure to healthcare analytics.
 For more information, interested students, parents and educators can check out our educational support pages.